 Immediately after the procedure, redness and swelling occur and these ‘side effects’ exist during the next couple of days.
 The next day, brownish crusts are formed on the skin surface, with the possibility of leaking a yellowish liquid, the so-called exudation.

-Redness and swelling begin to disappear after the second day and about 5 days after the procedure, the patient may return to his usual rhythm of life.
+Redness and swelling begin to disappear after the second day and about 5 days after the procedure, the user may return to his usual rhythm of life.

 What care should be taken after such a procedure?